vmware-tanzu/tanzu-dev-portal/content/guides/kubernetes/create-helm-chart.md

 ---
 title: "Creating Your First Helm Chart"
 linkTitle: "Creating a Helm Chart"
-description: This tutorial walks you through the process of creating your first ever Helm chart, explaining what goes inside these packages and the tools you use to develop them.
+description: Create your first ever Helm chart and learn what goes inside these packages.
 parent: "Helm"
 weight: 2
 date: 2018-10-05